herlegon/pynference/README.md

 > [!IMPORTANT]
 > Unless you have received a copy, you can't use this tool as it is currently not publicly released.

-Though, some modules and libraries are released as open source: [pynnlib](https://github.com/herlegon/pynnlib)
+Though, some modules and libraries are released as open source: [pynnlib]()

 ## Supported hardware/software
 - Windows 11
-- Limited support on Linux
+- Limited support on Linux: tested CPU inference only
 - Nvidia GPU card
-- Python 3.11
+- Python 3.12

 ## Installation